Medically reviewed on March 7, 2017

-It is not known whether factor IX complex passes into breast milk or if it could harm a nursing baby.
+It is not known whether Bebulin VH passes into breast milk or if it could harm a nursing baby.
 Tell your doctor if you are breast-feeding a baby.

 Follow all directions on your prescription label.
 Do not use this medicine in larger or smaller amounts or for longer than recommended.

 Bebulin VH is injected into a vein through an IV.
 You may be shown how to use an IV at home.
 Do not give yourself this medicine if you do not understand how to use the injection and properly dispose of needles, IV tubing, and other items used.